MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/cloud-only-prereqs-m365-test-environment.md

 - M365-subscription-management
 - Strat_O365_Enterprise
 ms.custom:
-description: Create a Microsoft 365 environment to test identity and device access with the prerequisites for cloud-only authentication.
+description: Create a Microsoft 365 environment to test identity and device access with the prerequisites for cloud only authentication.
 ---

-# Identity and device access prerequisites for cloud-only in your Microsoft 365 test environment
+# Identity and device access prerequisites for cloud only in your Microsoft 365 test environment

 [Identity and device access configurations](microsoft-365-policies-configurations.md) are a set of configurations and conditional access policies to protect access to all services that are integrated with Azure Active Directory (Azure AD), including Office 365 and Enterprise Mobility + Security (EMS) in Microsoft 365 Enterprise.

-This article describes how to configure a Microsoft 365 test environment that meets the requirements of the [cloud-only prerequisite configuration](identity-access-prerequisites.md#prerequisites) for identity and device access.
+This article describes how to configure a Microsoft 365 test environment that meets the requirements of the [cloud only prerequisite configuration](identity-access-prerequisites.md#prerequisites) for identity and device access.

 There are seven phases to setting up this test environment:

-1. Create a lightweight test environment
+1. Build out your lightweight test environment
 2. Configure named locations
 3. Configure password writeback
-4. Configure self-service password reset for all user accounts
+4. Configure self-service password resets
-5. Configure multifactor authentication for all user accounts
+5. Configure multifactor authentication
 6. Enable Azure AD Identity Protection
 7. Enable modern authentication for Exchange Online and Skype for Business Online